ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 This is far from an unusual case.
 While seaborn certainly does not have its own plots for everything, it has a lot of the ones you'd typically use for exploratory purposes.

-## The Great ggplot2 Versus Base R War
+## Final Verdict

-My strong opinions on plotting expressed here actually follow a family tradition.
-Back in February, my brother David Robinson, a data scientist at Stack Overflow, became part of a flare-up in a long-running debate on ggplot2 versus base R graphics.
+I come from a family tradition of caring too much about plotting frameworks.
+Earlier this year, my brother David Robinson, a data scientist at Stack Overflow, became part of a flare-up in a long-running debate on ggplot2 versus base R graphics.

-Jeff Leek, an Associate Professor of Biostatistics and Oncology at John Hopkins and co-director of the popular John Hopkins specialization in data science on Coursera, had written a blog post entitled ["Why I don't use ggplot2"](http://simplystatistics.org/2016/02/11/why-i-dont-use-ggplot2/).
+In February, JHU professor [Jeff Leek](http://jtleek.com) wrote a blog post entitled ["Why I don't use ggplot2"](http://simplystatistics.org/2016/02/11/why-i-dont-use-ggplot2/).
 The post wasn't even out two days before David followed up with a post of his own on [why he uses ggplot2](http://varianceexplained.org/r/why-I-use-ggplot2/).
 Soon others [joined]((https://flowingdata.com/2016/03/22/comparing-ggplot2-and-r-base-graphics/) the [fray]((https://twitter.com/bencasselman/status/712405057388601344).
-While it settled down after a month, the battle still simmers under the surface, bubbling up in places like the Joint Statistical Meetings this month, where Jeff Leek used the following image in his presentation:
+While it settled down after a month, the battle still simmers under the surface:

 ![](http://robinsones.github.io/images/joker_pic.png)

 I bring this up not only to illustrate some family resemblance, but also to set up a contrast to seaborn versus matplotlib.
 While Base R graphics and ggplot2 require completely different syntax, seaborn is *based on* matplotlib, and so starting to use seaborn is as easy as importing it.

-## Final Verdict

 I think every python programmer can benefit from using seaborn for visualizations.
 The advantage of matplotlib is that you can do essentially anything you want with it by building a plot piece-by-piece.
 You certainly can make [beautiful, professional plots](http://www.randalolson.com/2014/06/28/how-to-make-beautiful-data-visualizations-in-python-with-matplotlib/) in matplotlib.
 Seaborn doesn't take away any of that, but rather adds some nice default aesthetics and built-in plots that complement and sometimes replace the complicated matplotlib code you may already be writing.